Student loan forgiveness for teachers: What you need to know

-Now, consider the fact that the average borrower owes $35,359 in student loan debt.
-When you compare the average teacher’s salary with average student loan debt, it’s easy to see how educators may struggle with repaying student loans.
-Thankfully, teachers have a lot of options when it comes to student loan forgiveness.
+Teaching can be a rewarding profession, but teachers are often overworked and underpaid.
+With the average borrower owing almost $40,000 in student loans, it’s easy to see how educators may struggle with repaying student debt.
+Thankfully, teachers have many options when it comes to student loan forgiveness.

 What is student loan forgiveness for teachers?

 Each student loan forgiveness program for teachers has different eligibility requirements.
 For example, some forgiveness programs are only available if you work at an eligible public school or teach a specific subject.
 Other forgiveness options may be more lenient in this area.

 Types of loan forgiveness programs